expung3d/Enhanced-Zeus-Modules/CONTRIBUTING.md

 ##### VECTOR
 The VECTOR is not as cleanly made as the rest and is hardly used.
 However, it creates up to 3 edit boxes for modifying positions, rotation, etc.

+The value returned from this element is an array of the vector values.
 ```sqf
 [
 	"VECTOR",